What Is Missing in Multilingual Visual Reasoning and How to Fix It: Introduction

 The NLP community is currently witnessing a trend of moving away from openly releasing models to limiting their access through paid web APIs \cite{abdalla-etal-2023-elephant}.
 Additionally, the cost to use these services is often higher for low-resourced languages, despite poorer performance \cite{ahia-etal-2023-languages}.
 While it is certainly desirable to have strong and inclusive models available regardless of the access method, open, well-documented, and reasonably sized models have advantages from the point of view of control, ownership, cost, and advancing scientific understanding.

-In this work, we first compare and contrast the multilingual, multicultural capabilities of the proprietary system GPT-4V(ision) \cite{achiam2023gpt} with a plethora of open models like LLaVA \cite{liu2023llava, liu2023improvedllava}, mBLIP \cite{geigle2023mblip}, CCLM \cite{zeng-etal-2023-cross}, using two datasets on the same task of reasoning over texts and pairs of images, NLVR2 \citep{suhr-etal-2019-corpus} and MaRVL \cite{liu-etal-2021-visually}.
+In this work, we first compare and contrast the multilingual, multicultural capabilities of the proprietary systems GPT-4V(ision) \cite{achiam2023gpt} and Gemini 1.5 Pro \cite{team2023gemini} with a plethora of open models like LLaVA \cite{liu2023llava, liu2023improvedllava, liu2024llavanext}, Qwen-VL \cite{Qwen-VL}, Qwen2-VL \cite{Qwen2-VL}, Cambrian \cite{tong2024cambrian}, Molmo \cite{deitke2024molmo}, Llama \cite{llamateam2024llama3herd}, mBLIP \cite{geigle2023mblip}, CCLM \cite{zeng-etal-2023-cross}, using two datasets on the same task of reasoning over texts and pairs of images, NLVR2 \citep{suhr-etal-2019-corpus} and MaRVL \cite{liu-etal-2021-visually}.
 We discuss this setup in more details in \S\ref{sec:background} and \S\ref{sec:protocol}.
 We find that GPT-4V significantly outperforms all open models.
 One additional unprecedented and surprising result is, as shown in Figure \ref{fig:main}, GPT-4V's consistency in performance across all languages, with performance on some even surpassing that on the NLVR2 dataset in English.
 In contrast, as we will discuss in \S\ref{sec:results}, most open models still show a significant gap between English and other languages, perhaps due to deficiencies in training data, or due to the well-known ``curse of multilinguality'', where smaller models are less adept at processing low-resource languages \citep{conneau-etal-2020-unsupervised}.
 This begs the question: ``how can we take open models, and bring them closer to achieving the exciting language-equitable multimodal reasoning results demonstrated by the opaque (and presumably bigger) GPT-4V?''